The generalized boosting package gbm in

 The partial dependence package pdp in

-R offers the partial
+R offers the partial function with the Boolean

-argument which > “indicating whether or not to
+recursive argument which > “indicating whether or not to

 use the weighted tree traversal method described in Friedman (2001).

-This only applies to objects that inherit from class gbm
+This only applies to objects that inherit from class gbm.

 Default is TRUE which is much faster than the exact brute force approach